adhd paralysis

 A checklist is a great tip, though!

-Break down each of your big tasks into all the little tasks, and then just go down the list so you don’t even have to think!
+Break down each of your big tasks into all the little tasks, and then go down the list so you don’t even have to think!

 Living with ADHD can lead to chronic stress, which can negatively impact overall health and well-being.

-People with ADHD often experience higher levels of stress due to the unique challenges they face – from managing time, staying organized to handling social interactions and maintaining focus.
+People with ADHD often experience higher levels of stress due to the unique challenges they face – from managing time, staying organized, to handling social interactions and maintaining focus.

 Chronic stress not only intensifies ADHD symptoms but can also cause changes to the brain, affecting its functionality.
 This creates a vicious cycle that’s hard to break free from.